-LongView Farms will, to the best of our ability, apply the best agronomic practices through the use of new technology and research.
+LongView Farms will, to the best of our ability, apply the best agronomic practices through the use of new technology and on-farm research.
 We make it a priority to educate ourselves on the issues involving agriculture and to share that knowledge with others.

 LongView Farms is an early adaptor of new technology which allows us to be more efficient users of fuel and crop inputs.
 With the introduction of GPS technology into agriculture applications, we are now able to improve seed placement, tillage, input application, and harvest in addition to reducing compaction, operator fatigue, and chemical and fertilizer overlap.
 This all adds up to increased productivity, reduced costs, and good environmental stewardship.

 The LongView Farms headquarters was completed in 2012 using geothermal energy to heat and cool the facility and LED lighting to be as energy efficient as possible.
 The innovative grain facility allows for consolidated grain storage, product segregation, and efficient load and unload capabilities to better meet the needs of our area merchandisers.

 We feel blessed to be involved in agriculture and take our responsibility for the land and environment seriously.
 We will strive to be good stewards of the land and the resources we impact through our use of best management practices, soil conservation, and our use of energy and resources.